-I'm going to encourage you to embrace this seasoning enthusiastically.
+The key here is to embrace this seasoning enthusiastically.
 You don't want to skimp.
-A pinch isn't really the spirit, really go for it.
-I use a couple teaspoons on a rice bowl, same goes for a good-sized salad or stir-fry.
-Also, it's a nice little treat to hand off to friends :)
+A pinch isn't really the spirit.
+Instead, really go for it.
+Use a couple teaspoons on a rice bowl, same goes for a good-sized salad or stir-fry.
+Shower your favorite soups with it!

 Place both sheets in the oven until everything is nicely toasted.
 Remove the sunflower seeds, lemon zest, and nori after about 20 minutes (keep a close eye on things).
 And remove the kale after that, it typically takes about 5 minutes longer.
 Let all the ingredients cool and crisp.

 Crumble the nori and kale into a large mortar and pestle along with 1 tablespoon of the sunflower seeds.
 Pound until finely ground.
 Alternately, you can pulse in a food processor.
-Work in the dried lemon zest and pepper flakes (and sansho pepper if you're using it), and add the remaining sunflower seeds.
+Work in the dried lemon zest, red pepper flakes, any wild cards you might add, and the remaining sunflower seeds.
 Blend until the seeds are broken up just a bit.